Chetan010/task-management-app/README.md

-#Task Management App
+# Task Management App
-Task Management App
+The application should allow users to manage tasks efficiently.
+User can add, edit and delete the task.

 # Steps to Create a React App Using npx create-react-app